Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Conclusion

-In addition, the cross-metric model comparisons reveals a blind spot in Bayesian model comparison relying on global evidence alone.
-The evidence-based comparisons can favour aggregate models that nonetheless bias individual components.
-Hence Bayesian null tests are applied to these models by using a validation dataset devoid of the 21-cm signal.
+In addition, the cross-metric model comparisons above reveals a blind spot in Bayesian model comparisons that only rely on global evidence.
+Such evidence-based comparisons can favour aggregate models that nonetheless bias individual components.
+To validate this case, we perform Bayesian null tests to these models by using a dataset that contains no 21-cm signal.
 Figure~\ref{fig:gpr_models_null_logZ} shows that the validation data correctly prefer the no-21 versions of \mwedge{} and \anoise{} as suggested by their positive $\Delta\mathrm{log}\mathcal{Z}_\mathrm{null}$.
 The tests therefore suggests these models are robust against spuriously detecting a signal.
 On the other hand, the results for \ubase{}, \manalytic{} and \avarl{} raise significant concerns.
 The three models all yield negative $\Delta\mathrm{log}\mathcal{Z}_\mathrm{null}$.
 This implies that their full models (with the 21-cm component) are preferred even on data containing no 21-cm signal.
 These behaviours strongly suggest that these models are incorrectly fitting residual noise or foreground structures into their 21-cm component, indicating a high risk of biasing the 21-cm signal estimate when applied to the actual observed data.